millioner/wagtailplus/README.rst

 Wagtail Plus
 ============

-Wagtail Plus is a collection of add-ons for `Wagtail CMS <https://github.com/torchbox/wagtail>`_, featuring:
+Wagtail Plus is a collection of independent modular add-ons for `Wagtail CMS <https://github.com/torchbox/wagtail>`_, featuring:

 * ``wagtailplus.wagtaillinks``: Link storage and management for both external and email links.
 Fully integrated with Wagtail's WYSIWYG editor.